Copyright © Media Law International 2022. All Rights Reserved.

 Global Leaders in Media Law Practice

 Baker McKenzie’s increased visibility and activity in the media sector attracts multi-level praise.
-The firm has gained prominence under the leadership of Jose Maria Méndez, who is singled out for exceptional sector-related advice.
+The firm is singled out for exceptional sector-related advice.
 The media team advises on Spanish tax incentives for foreign productions, on DTT licensing and on protecting and exploiting rights.
 Other areas of focus include regulation, commercial agreements, mergers and acquisitions and intellectual property.

 Cuatrecasas regularly works with clients from television and publishing sectors.
 The practice plays a key role advising audio-visual producers on film production and distribution.
-Managed by Albert Agustinoy, the team provides broader assistance with corporate and commercial matters, tax and dispute resolution.
+Lawyers provide assistance with corporate and commercial matters, tax and dispute resolution.
 Other areas of practice include marketing and advertising regulations, freedom of speech and protection of image and publicity rights.

 Uría Menéndez’s work with media sector clients involves regulations for television and radio and related transfer of licenses and concessions.
 Other core focus areas include the sale and purchase of media companies and public tenders.
-Leading practitioners Pablo González-Espejo and Teresa Paz-Ares lead the team on a range of cases connected with corporate and commercial matters.
+The firm is widely recognised for it’s broadcast expertise, and frequently advices on cases connected with corporate and commercial matters.

-The media team at has the respect of its competitors and clients.
+The media team at Garrigues has the respect of its competitors and clients.
 Lawyers provide advice that is “clear, practical and to the point.”
 The practice is firmly positioned among Spain’s leading firms for media.
-One client noted “Carolina Pina, Ignacio Gonzalez and Antonio Muñoz Molina have all shown a high level of technical expertise.
+One client said that lawyers “have all shown a high level of technical expertise.
 They make clear recommendations that are aligned with the business' objectives and needs.”
-Joint practice leader Ms Pina specialises in sports law and works closely with co-head of division Javier Marzo who has extensive transactional experience.
+The practice also specialises in sports law and has worked closely extensively on transactional matters.

 Media work at Hogan Lovells includes multiple areas of advice that include tax structures for films.
 Broadcast and entertainment segments feature prominently on the list of related work over the past year.
-Head of department Gonzalo F. Gállego takes the lead on multiple cases involving publishing agreements, television licensing and tax-based schemes for the financing of film productions.
-The media team is highlighted by book publishing clients with one commenting: “We were very impressed by their professionalism as well as their personal interest in our case.”
+The team advises on multiple cases involving publishing agreements, television licensing and tax-based schemes for the financing of film productions.
+Lawyers are highlighted by publishing clients with one saying: “We were very impressed by their professionalism as well as their personal interest in our case.”

-Pilar Sánchez-Bleda manages the media division at Auren which incorporates entertainment, intellectual property and litigation.
+The media team at Auren incorporates entertainment, intellectual property and litigation.
 The firm represents film and television producers, distributors, publishing companies and gaming companies.
 Working with Spanish production company Plano a Plano, lawyers advised on its productions El Príncipe and Allí Abajo, both for broadcast on national television.
 The team is also recognised for its regular advice on regulations affecting the film, gaming and advertising sectors.

 The TMT group at Pérez-Llorca is just one division dedicated to media work.
 The firm’s sector coverage extends to areas that all feature under separate practice groups including internet and new technologies, sport, copyright, data protection and e-commerce.
 From contractual to transactional and regulatory work, the firm’s multidisciplinary team of lawyers advises on a range of cases including investment, divestment, and joint ventures of companies.

 Pintó Ruiz & Del Valle is gaining prominence nationally through increased activity and market visibility.
 Clients praise the firm’s lawyers who “demonstrated a high capacity and talent to solve complex legal issues.”
 The firm is noted for its advice on television and radio broadcasting rights and sports betting.
-Head of department Yago Vázquez is noted by clients who said: “Particularly in the area of media, both José Juan Pintó and Yago Vázquez have an excellent knowledge and experience that, combined with their accurate understanding of the sports business, allows for excellent legal advice.”
+Lawyers are praised by clients for their “excellent knowledge and experience that, combined with their accurate understanding of the sports business, allows for excellent legal advice.”

 Areas of focus at Sol Muntañola Abogados include entertainment, advertising and copyright – with a particular emphasis on author’s rights and image rights.
-Mario Sol Muntañola manages the firm’s media division and is frequently highlighted by clients for her expertise and professionalism.
+The media division is frequently highlighted by clients for her expertise and professionalism.
 The team advises on music industry clients, publishers and companies in the audio-visual sphere.

 Bird & Bird